Decentralized Small Gain and Phase Stability Conditions for Grid-Forming Converters: Limitations and Extensions: Introduction

 To overcome the sectoriality assumption, \cite{baron2025decentralized} proposed an alternative method for phase computation based on scaled relative graphs (SRGs).
 While promising, the construction of such SRGs is computationally demanding.
 Moreover, computing SRGs with black-box models is still an open point.

-Another relevant study \cite{deyPassivityBasedDecentralizedCriteria2023} formulates the system in a polar reference frame,in which GFM converters are passive at low frequencies.
+Another relevant study \cite{deyPassivityBasedDecentralizedCriteria2023} formulates the system in a polar reference frame, in which grid-forming (GFM) converters are passive at low frequencies.
 Assuming time-scale separation, the authors propose a hybrid criterion: passivity is verified in the polar frame at low frequencies, while the standard rectangular admittance representation is used at high frequencies.
 However, the time-scale separation assumption may not hold in practice or may be difficult to verify.
 Decentralized parametric conditions on P-f and Q-V control were also proposed in \cite{häberle2025decentralizedparametricstabilitycertificates}.
 However, the scope is limited to predefined control structure and ignore lower level converter dynamics.

 In this paper, focusing on the decentralized small gain/phase condition proposed in \cite{huangGainPhaseDecentralized2024}, we first identify some limitations of the method when applied to grid-forming converters, which exhibit high gain and lack sectoriality at low frequencies.
 We then analyze the origin of this non-sectoriality, showing that it arises from the constant-power characteristic of converters and is therefore unavoidable.
-Finally, inspired by \cite{deyPassivityBasedDecentralizedCriteria2023}, we extend the framework of \cite{huangGainPhaseDecentralized2024} by introducing a loop-shaping transformation, which generalizes the approach, provides less conservative conditions, and resolves the sectoriality issue.\\ Data and code for reproducing the results are available at \cite{Repo}.
+Finally, inspired by \cite{deyPassivityBasedDecentralizedCriteria2023}, we extend the framework of \cite{huangGainPhaseDecentralized2024} by introducing a loop-shaping transformation, which generalizes the approach, provides less conservative conditions, and resolves the sectoriality issue.

+The remainder of this paper is organized as follows: Section \ref{sec:gain_phase_crit} reviews decentralized gain-phase stability criteria, while Section \ref{sec:lim} addresses their limitations regarding GFM converters.
+Section \ref{sec:propo_approch} details our proposed extensions.
+The methodology is validated in Sections \ref{sec:ex_1} and \ref{sec:ex_2} for a converter connected to an infinite bus and the IEEE 14 Bus system, respectively.
+Finally, Section \ref{sec:conc} concludes the paper.